msaunby/linux-realsense-virtual-webcam/README.md

 Use, e.g. "$ gst-inspect videoflip" shell command to see available options.

+# Using as webcam with browsers

+This creates a dummy camera that works with appear.in

+gst-launch-1.0 videotestsrc ! tee ! v4l2sink device=/dev/video9

 ## Getting started

 If you haven't already, build and install the librealsense examples and check